welainom/BlueStamp-Engineering-William-Liu/index.md

     return distance
 ```

-This function returns the distance detected in an ultrasonic sensor given the trigger and echo pins on the raspberry pi.
+This function returns the distance detected in an ultrasonic sensor (See Figure 1) given the trigger and echo pins on the raspberry pi.
 It sets the output of the sensor to high for a very short amount of time, allowing it to emit an ultrasound signal. “start” and “stop” keep track of when the echo receives a signal.
 The elapsed time is multiplied by 34300 and divided by two to account for the speed of sound and because the signal hits the object and travels back.

 ![Headstone Image](hcsro4.jpeg)

-This is a diagram of an HC-SR04 sensor.
+Figure 1: This is a diagram of an HC-SR04 sensor.
 The cylinder object on the left transmits the signals and the one on the right receives the signals.
 VCC and GND connect to power and ground respectively, and Trig and Echo are connected to pins on the raspberry pi.
 When Trig is set to HIGH, it emits the ultrasonic sound pulses.
 Echo is set to an input pin, so when it receives the signal, it will emit a pulse.

 **Parts Used:**
 - Raspberry Pi camera module: A 12 megapixel camera that is compatible with Raspberry Pi 4